huijing/huijing.github.io/_posts/2019-07-10-the-importance-of-representation.md

 This is something I believe in now.
 Enough to end up proposing [an impromptu lightning talk]({{ site.url }}/blog/the-value-of-sharing-our-perspectives) at DevRelCon Tokyo earlier this year.
 There are some things that will stay with me, probably for the rest of my life, like the feeling of, what I’m doing isn’t that great, or who am I to stand in front of other people, like yourselves, and talk about what I do?

-I have been incredibly fortunate to have met and become friends with outspoken and opinionated women in tech like [Sareh Heidari](https://twitter.com/sareh88), [Jen Simmons](https://twitter.com/jensimmons), [Tatiana Mac](https://twitter.com/TatianaTMac), [Kim Crayton](https://twitter.com/KimCrayton1) amongst many others.
-And through my various conversation and interactions with them, I've realised how important it is to make sure diversity of thought is heard in our industry.
+I have been incredibly fortunate to have met and become friends with outspoken and opinionated women in tech like [Sareh Heidari](https://twitter.com/sareh88), [Jen Simmons](https://twitter.com/jensimmons), [Tatiana Mac](https://twitter.com/TatianaTMac) and [Kim Crayton](https://twitter.com/KimCrayton1) amongst many others.
+And through my various conversations and interactions with them, I've realised how important it is to make sure diversity of thought is heard in our industry.

 <figure>
     <figcaption>I secretly refer to Thai as “my favourite Thai boy”. shhhh…don't tell anyone</figcaption>